 You can guess what I said.
 It went something like: “Yes!
 Yes!
 Oh my goodness, YES!
 Get one right now!
 You’ll loooooooooove it.
 LOVE IT.”

 She ordered one.

 The next day she texted me that her daughter requested BBQ Pulled Chicken as the inaugural Instant Pot recipe.
 This sounded good to me.
 It’s an excellent recipe for any pressure cooker devotee and it’s especially nice for beginners.
-You only need five ingredients and the recipe cooks in ten minutes under pressure.
+You only need five ingredients and the recipe cooks in fifteen minutes under pressure.